NZKoz/rails_xss/README.markdown

 RailsXss
 ========

+__This Plugin is for rails 2.3.5, it will not work with later versions__.
+For all later versions you should be using the [rails/rails_xss](http://github.com/rails/rails_xss) version.

 This plugin replaces the default ERB template handlers with erubis, and switches the behaviour to escape by default rather than requiring you to escape.
 This is consistent with the behaviour in Rails 3.0.

 Strings now have a notion of "html safe",  which is false by default.
 Whenever rails copies a string into the response body it checks whether or not the string is safe, safe strings are copied verbatim into the response body, but unsafe strings are escaped first.